 Thimble

-What sets Thimble apart from other insurers is that they focus exclusively on providing on-demand drone insurance for individual flights.
+What sets Thimble apart from other insurers is that it focuses exclusively on providing on-demand drone insurance for individual flights.
 You’ll be able to fly any drone up to a certain weight limit and receive geolocation-based quotes up to 60 days ahead of your scheduled flight.

 Pros: